carpentries-incubator/hpc-intro/_episodes/02-filedir.md

 likely see nothing change, as there are more than one possible options.
 Hitting <kbd>Tab</kbd>
 a second time will print all possible autocomplete options.

-So now let complete te relative path to your personal directory in this `cd` command:
+So now let complete the relative path to your personal directory in this `cd` command:

 ```
 $ cd resbaz2021/<username>